Generic Name: topotecan (TOE poe TEE kan)

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Topotecan capsules are taken by mouth.
+Hycamtin capsules are taken by mouth.
 You may need to take two different colored capsules at one time.
-Make sure you know the difference between capsules because one contains 4 times as much topotecan as the other, even though they may look the same in size.
+Make sure you know the difference between capsules because one contains 4 times as much this medicine as the other, even though they may look the same in size.

-Take the topotecan capsule with a full glass (8 ounces) of water.
+Take the capsules with a full glass (8 ounces) of water.
 You may take the medicine with or without food.

-If you vomit after taking a topotecan capsule, do not take another dose that same day.
-Call your doctor for instructions.
+If you vomit after taking a Hycamtin capsule, do not take another dose that same day.

-Store topotecan capsules in the refrigerator and protect them from light.
+Store Hycamtin capsules in the refrigerator and protect them from light.

-Tell your doctor right away if any of this medicine gets on your skin during the injection.
-If this does happen, the exposed skin should be rinsed thoroughly with soap and warm water.
+Also tell your doctor right away if any of this medicine gets on your skin during the injection.
+Exposed skin should be rinsed thoroughly with soap and warm water.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss any of your topotecan doses.
+Call your doctor for instructions if you miss any of your Hycamtin doses.

 What happens if I overdose?